DigitalGoldRush/Module-7-Challenge/README.md

   - ### SQL
   - ### Python
   - ### Voila Library
-  ### to analyze the performance of a hypothetical fintech ETF.
+### To analyze the performance of a hypothetical fintech ETF.

 ### Deliverables will be in a Jupyter notebook containing:
   - ### Analysis of the ETF data that a SQL database stores